pkrverma/votingDapp/README.md

 ### Demo Video

 https://github.com/user-attachments/assets/cded8bfa-7ae5-4511-9ed3-72574b0fe76e
-*Caption: A comprehensive video demonstration showcasing the end-to-end user flow for both admin and voter roles, including election creation, voting, and result viewing.*

 ### Admin's Dashboard
 ![Admin Dashboard](/frontend/src/media/Admin'sDashboard.png)
-*Caption: The central hub for administrators, providing access to all election management functions.*

 ### Create Election Panel
 ![Create Election](/frontend/src/media/CreateNewElection.png)
-*Caption: Admin interface for defining the name, start time, and end time for a new election.*

 ### Manage Election Status Panel
 ![Manage Election](/frontend/src/media/ManageElection.png)
-*Caption: Allows admins to view details of a selected election and manually trigger start/end if needed (though typically time-based).*

 ### Manage Candidates Panel
 ![Manage Candidate](/frontend/src/media/ManageCandidate.png)
-*Caption: Admin section for adding new candidates and viewing/removing existing candidates for a selected, non-active election.*

 ### Manage Voters Panel
 ![Manage Voters](/frontend/src/media/ManageVoters.png)
-*Caption: Admin interface to authorize specific Ethereum addresses, granting them the right to vote in a selected election.*

 ### Voter's Dashboard
 ![Voter Dashboard](/frontend/src/media/Voter'sDashboard.png)
-*Caption: The voter's main view, displaying available elections and their status.
-Voters can select an active election to participate in.*

 ### Voter Casting Vote
 ![Voter Election Vote](/frontend/src/media/VoterElectedVote.png)
-*Caption: The interface where an authorized voter can see the list of candidates for a selected election and cast their vote securely.*

 ---